 Healthy boundaries in business are both good for us and our clients. especially when working at home

 Without them, it can lead to toe-mashing, reason-offering, game-playing, elbow-jabs, arm-wrestling – and stress, and that last punk is no fun.
 It’s also a health risk, and as someone who has to intentionally keep migraines at bay since being accidentally hit with a bat at 15, stress is never to be placed on the guest list of your day unless you’re building physical muscle.

 Most of us are aware of our predispositions and the main environment (both physically and mentally) required to inspire us to get this or that done.
-Whether you’re a ‘morning person’ or it takes you a while to face the day with zest…whether you warm up to people quickly or are more reserved at first…whether you have a tendency to be impatient or a knack for waiting well…whether you need a 9-minute nap in the day because you’re an early riser, or a brisk evening walk does you good…we each have our intricacies and proven strategies to tend to things.
+Whether you’re a ‘morning person’ or it takes you a while to face the day with zest…whether you warm up to people quickly or are more reserved…whether you have a tendency to be impatient or a knack for waiting well…whether you need a siesta in the day because you’re an early riser, or a brisk evening walk does you good…we each have our intricacies and proven strategies to tend to things.

 Boundaries in your Business

 Owning and operating a home-based business can sound like a relief and sweet walk in the park to someone cooped up in an office at a job they’re not a fan of, but working from home involves the strategic use of different muscle-groups when it comes to mindset.
 First, lemme say here it’s not for everyone, nor is it always fabulous, fun and bright but the discipline, challenges and highlights it brings can shape you into a much more patient person who values and takes advantage of the gift of time differently from your former busy-on-the-road days.
-Setting boundaries in business is healthy (and beneficial) for you, your family/friends and clients.
+Setting boundaries in business is healthy (and beneficial) for you, your family, friends and clients.
 It’s not uncommon for people to assume the word ‘schedule’ isn’t a part of your vocabulary because you don’t have to ‘clock in’ or be visible in-person.
 Many may presume you’re always available just because you happen to be at home, and that even when you do have a pocket of time for leisure, you’re always accessible or up for a client drop-by.

 Boundaries for your business